breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 userIsWaiting();

 /*CONSOLE OUTPUT:
 	> Load them!			// User starts waiting
-					// Now the user has to wait for the images to arrive, time: unknown... browser: frozen :(
+					// Now the user has to wait for the images to arrive; time: unknown... browser: frozen :(
 	> Images loaded!		// After ?? seconds
 	> I don't like waiting		// We don't want users to wait that long to see images */
 ```